 - 1. Short title and commencement

 - 2. Interpretation

 - 3. Responsible authority

+- 3A.
+Proper officer

 - 4. Disapplication of Ordinance

-INBOUND INTERNATIONAL VOYAGE OR FLIGHT
+PART 2 INBOUND INTERNATIONAL VOYAGE OR FLIGHT

 - 5. Requirement to notify actual or suspected infection or contamination - 6.
+Requirement to submit Maritime Declaration of Health

+1 Under section 10 of the Revised Edition of the Laws Ordinance, 1999 this text is authoritative and is the sole authentic edition in respect of the law contained in it as at 28 February 2020.

-Requirement to submit Maritime Declaration of Health - 7.
-Requirement to submit Health Part of the Aircraft General Declaration - 8.
+- 7. Requirement to submit Health Part of the Aircraft General Declaration - 8.
 Securing safe and convenient location for inbound ship or aircraft - 9.
-Securing of passenger and crew information

-1 Under section 10 of the Revised Edition of the Laws Ordinance, 1999 this text is authoritative and is the sole authentic edition in respect of the law contained in it as at 29 January 2018.

-10. Ship or aircraft to be allowed to carry out embarkation or disembarkation of passengers etc.

-11. Compliance with hygiene and sanitation requirements
+Securing of passenger and crew information - 10.
+Ship or aircraft to be allowed to carry out embarkation or disembarkation of passengers etc. - 11.
+Compliance with hygiene and sanitation requirements

-OUTBOUND INTERNATIONAL VOYAGES OR FLIGHTS
+PART 3 OUTBOUND INTERNATIONAL VOYAGES OR FLIGHTS